 INFP parents often feel overburdened by societal pressures when it comes to parenting.
 They love to be free to be spontaneous with their children, to explore their rich imaginations and ideas fully.
 They dislike the mundane details of parenting; laundry, dishes, getting kids to school on time.
 They feel stressed if they have to focus too heavily on nitty-gritty maintenance.

 INFPs, like most other NF types, also struggle with separating themselves from their children’s emotions and moods.
-They like to give each person in their family their full focus, and may struggle with knowing who to pay attention to at any given time.
-If there is conflict, or a disagreement in parenting styles, they can feel overwhelmed with trying to decide which decision is the right one.
+They like to give each person in their family their full focus and may struggle with knowing who to pay attention to at any given time.
+If there is conflict or disagreement in parenting styles, they can feel overwhelmed with trying to decide which decision is the right one.
 They can feel torn between maintaining harmony and wanting to make the right decision.
 They can also over-identify with their children and feel crushed when their children experience pain.
 This can make discipline extremely distressing for the INFP parent.

 A Tip for INFP Parents: